PGCE History

 One or other of these two general readers is a good starting point and they provide links to other readings.
 These, and the other books cited here will be available to you via the library once you are enrolled on the course.

-These are the two most recent publications, very wide ranging and up to date:
+These are the three most recent publications, very wide ranging and up to date on subject curriculum, pedagogy and assessment.
+These feature most heavily on the subject session reading list:

 - Fairlamb, A. and Ball, R. (2023) What is history teaching now?
 A practical handbook for all history teachers and educators.
 John Catt Educational Ltd.